kieronia/discord-profile/README.md

 # discord-profile

-A console work in development alterntive to https://discord.id/ I use https://discord.id/ a lot, it's very useful and I thought i should make something myself similar to it, so here this is!
+A console work in development alterntive to https://discord.id/

+I use discord.id a lot, it's very useful and I thought i should make something myself similar to it, so here this is!